Paddling the Adirondacks

 Adirondack Facts and Figures

 Backcountry ponds are the gems of Hamilton County.
 They break up the landscape of our fabulous mountains and rolling hills.
 While some of our backcountry ponds are found along a scenic backcountry road, many need to be walked to.
 Portaging is a familiar activity for flatwater paddlers who want to get out and away from motorboats and crowds.
-Portaging can also be an exhausting activity, but it's worth every step.
+Portaging can be an exhausting activity, but it's worth every step.
 A lighter boat is a simple solution, but so is a cart for your canoe or kayak.
 Start with a short portage like South Pond, then make a longer trek to Rock Lake or Sprague Pond.
 If you want to really want to adventurous, stretch yourself and try something like Upper Sargent Pond.
 The choices are only limited by your imagination!

 Miles and miles of slow-moving rivers, outlets, inlets, streams, and waterways await your visit.
 Nothing offers more beauty than our rivers.
-The narrow waterways of the Marion River, Kunjamuk River, Browns Tract Inlet, and the Raquette River are just a few examples of where you can clear your mind.
+The narrow waterways of the Marion River, Kunjamuk River, Browns Tract Inlet, and the Raquette River are just a few examples of beautiful waters where you can clear your mind.
 Our rivers are lined with wildflowers and birding opportunities.
 Witness a belted king fisher coasting along the shore in search of food for its young, or an otter playing hide and seek with you in an eddy of the Raquette River.
 Experience the curiosity of what's around that next oxbow and feel the satisfaction of finally seeing it.
 Our rivers are our waterways to adventure, splendor, scenery, seclusion, and relaxation.

 When your daily routine needs to be forgotten, visit the Adirondacks, float in a lake with loons, coast through a marsh with a great blue heron, or just bask in the quiet of a slow-moving river and let the smells and colors of the wild flowers take you away.